srajalthakur/plant-disease-app/README.md

 <br/>

-Built with ❤️ by Sraja Thakur
+Built with ❤️ by Srajal Singh

 <br/>